guardian/frontend/docs/01-start-here/06-faqs.md

 ## I can see mark-up in my response, but it's not in the application anywhere.
 Where is it coming from?

-Your markup is coming from CAPI and used as-is.
+If you can't find your element in views, cleaners or JS, it is likely your markup is coming from CAPI and used as-is.
+You can use Teleporter (ask your neighbour if you don't know what that is) to view the response from CAPI on the page you're seeing the mark-up.

 For example: you're trying to style a class, but can't find it in the Frontend codebase and want to make sure it's only used in the HTML where you're looking.